 The goal was to empower employees to make a stronger contribution to the company by improving its customer service and internal processes, says Theodorou.
 In hiring 10 to 15 people, the company also developed a multi-step process that provides added insight to a candidate’s character.

 “We have definitely taken measures to avoid ‘settling’ in hiring,” says Theodorou.
 “We’ve been able to pay some extra money for those who are going to come in, really perform and be able to generate a little bit more revenue that will help us sustain the increased wage — and then some.”

-As Theodorou has realized, raising workers’ pay can often do more for your bottom line than keeping wages flat.
-Do you need more reasons to give employees raises?
+As Theodorou has realized, while there are a number of positive benefits that come from giving workers a pay increase, doing so can often do more for your bottom line than keeping wages flat.

-In a competitive hiring market, raising wages can attract workers and increase profits.
-But you won’t get too far if you don’t have an effective recruiting strategy.
+In a competitive hiring market, increasing the pay of your employees can bolster profits and attract the kinds of workers who will deliver.
+But you won’t get too far if you don’t have an effective recruiting and retention strategy guiding the process.
 That’s where we can help.
-With expert recruiting information and the latest analysis of job market trends, Monster Hiring Solutions can help your company find the best, most profitable workers.
+Connect with Monster today to see how your business can get free access to the latest expert recruiting insights and job market analysis so your company can find the best, most profitable workers.